 You’re now doing a series of novels.
 That sounds exciting!

 Yes, it started with Peri’s Bliss, which is available on Amazon.
 A significant element in the setting and plot is a fictional sex-positive religion called the “Free Spirit Connection” which regards consensual sexual expression, including polyamory and BDSM, as a form of spiritual communion.
 The second novel is Bridget’s Calling, which focuses on a woman who consciously chose to enter sex work, and who even considers it her “calling” in life.
-The third book is Hannah’s Healing, the fourth is Amalia’s Truth, and the fifth which just came out on Amazon is Laurie’s Liberation.
-I’m currently finishing up the sixth in the series, Zoe’s Quest; the seventh, Jeretta’s Judgment, has just come out, and I’m currently working on number eight.
+The next for books are Hannah’s Healing, Amalia’s Truth, Laurie’s Liberation, and Zoe’s Quest; the seventh, Jeretta’s Judgment, has just come out, and I’m currently working on number eight.